marcus-recto/marcus-recto/README.md

 ## Hi there 👋

+- 🌱 First Year Student at UofA
+- 🤔 Interested in Web Design or AI
+- ⚡ I like playing videogames!

 <!--
 **marcus-recto/marcus-recto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.